How do you take a bath in Korea?

 … like dressing well, welcoming a new colleague/newcomer and maybe even taking them to dinner after a 3-4 hr long bus ride (and at that point, even a McDonalds will do…).

-Instead, my co-teacher picked me up and drove me to my apartment, letting me know our school/my apartment is located in one of “poorer”, more “remote” areas of Daegu and that the job of co-teacher was “compulsory “.
-She did not choose to be my host, but the job was given to her and she had no choice but comply.
+Instead, my co-teacher picked me up and drove me to my apartment, letting me know that she did not like her job, our school/my apartment is located in one of “poorer”, more “remote” areas of Daegu and that the job of her being my co-teacher was “compulsory “.
+She did not choose to be my host, didn’t want the job of host, but she had no choice but comply the order.

 A co-teacher (abbrev: CT) is a Korean native.
 She’s a colleague working in our school and the support we were told would help us with our move, but upon my meeting my co-teacher, she wasn’t smiling but letting me know that she burdened with by responsibility of it.